-This collection provides insights chiefly into writer Charles Bukowski's daily life in Los Angeles, California from late 1962 to summer 1965.
-The correspondence, over two hundred letters from him to Webb, are filled with prime Bukowski narration of hard drinking, bad luck at the horse races, neurotic neighbors, demanding landlords, reflections on writing and other poets, his daytime jobs, his enthusiasm for the efforts of Jon and "Gypsy" Louise Webb and their Loujon Press, and a myriad of other topics.
-Some letters are written or appended with notes from Frances Bukowski about the current state of things in their lives as they lived on North Mariposa Avenue and later De Longpre.
-By 1964, Bukowski begins to draw, paste, and color the marginalia of the letters and envelopes.
+This collection provides insights chiefly into writer Charles Bukowski's daily life in Los Angeles, CA from late 1962 to summer 1965.
+The correspondence, consisting of over two hundred letters from Bukowski to Webb, are filled with prime Bukowski narration of hard drinking, bad luck at the horse races, neurotic neighbors, demanding landlords, reflections on writing and other poets, his daytime jobs, his enthusiasm for the efforts of Jon and Gypsy Lou Webb and their Loujon Press, and a myriad of other topics.
+Some letters are written or appended with notes from Frances Bukowski about the current state of things in their lives as they lived on North Mariposa Avenue and later De Longpre Avenue in Hollywood.
+By 1964, Bukowski began to draw, paste, and color the marginalia of the letters and envelopes.

-The photographs in the collection contain ten of Bukowski, one of his dog, three of the Webbs in their apartment/studio at 1109 Royal, New Orleans, and three of the Tucson residence at 1009 E. Elm as it appeared in 1997.
+Also in the collection are 17 photographs: ten of Bukowski, one of his dog, three of the Webbs in their apartment/studio at 1109 Royal in New Orleans, and three of the Tucson residence at 1009 E. Elm as it appeared in 1997.
 There are also color and ink drawings by Bukowski, including five self-portraits.

-The manuscript files relating to the two books published by Loujon Press, It Catches My Heart in Its Hands (1963) and Crucifix in a Deathhand (1965), contain handwritten and typewritten poems by Bukowski (some with corrections), production materials, galleys, dummies, tearsheets from other poetry books of his poems, and related materials, such as biographical and exhibition materials relating to Noel Rockmore who created etchings for Crucifix in a Deathhand.
+The manuscript files relating to the two books published by Loujon Press, It Catches My Heart in Its Hands (1963) and Crucifix in a Deathhand (1965), contain handwritten and typewritten poems by Bukowski (some with corrections), production materials, galleys, dummies, tearsheets from other poetry books of his poems and related materials, such as biographical and exhibition materials relating to Noel Rockmore, who created etchings for Crucifix in a Deathheand.